Factorization of permutations: Main results

-Mathematically, for $m \in \{1, \dots, n-1\}$, let $G_m$ be the set of transpositions $(i,j)$ in $S_n$ with $j-i \le m$.
-Then $G_m$ generates $S_n$, i.e., every permutation in $S_n$ is a product of transpositions in $G_m$.
-We are interested in finding the smallest number of transpositions in $G_m$ needed to convert a given permutation to the identity, and the permutation requires the maximum number of transposition to do the reduction.
+We are interested in finding the smallest number of transpositions in $G_m$ needed to convert a given permutation to the identity, and those permutations which require the maximum number of transpositions to do the reduction.

-In the context of Cayley graph, one can construct the graph $\Gamma_{n,m}$ so that the vertices are permutations in $S_n$, and two vertices $\sigma_1$ and $\sigma_2$ if $\sigma_1\sigma_2^{-1} \in \Gamma_{n,m}$.
+Consider the Cayley graph $\Gamma_{n,m}$ so that the vertices are elements in $S_n$, and two vertices $\sigma_1$ and $\sigma_2$ if $\sigma_1\sigma_2^{-1} \in G_m$.
 Denote by {\bf 1} the identity permutation $[1,\dots,n]$.
-We are interested in the shortest path joining the identity permutation ${\bf 1}$ to a given permutation $\sigma$.
+We are interested in the shortest path connecting the identity permutation ${\bf 1}$ to a given permutation $\sigma$.
 The length of this path is denoted by $d({\bf 1}, \sigma,m)$.
 Also, we are interested in the permutation $\sigma^*$ with a maximum distance to the identity ${\bf 1}$.
-Clearly, the maximum distance will be the same as the maximum distance between any two vertices in the Cayley graph, and we will denote this quantity by $\delta(n,m)$.
-The result in Section 1 shows that $\delta(n,1) = n(n-1)/2$.
+Clearly, the maximum distance will be the same as the maximum distance between any two vertices in the Cayley graph, and we will denote this quantity by $\delta(n,m)$, as introduced in Section 1.
+By the discussion in Section 1, we have $\delta(n,1) = n(n-1)/2$.